en-arnob/en-arnob/README.md

 # 💫 About Me:
 Myself,
 ## Khalid Ibn Alam Utsob
+Enthusiastic computer science graduate with proven skills in coding and design.
+Proficient in JavaScript (ES6+) and Node.js.
+Experienced in building web applications and RESTful APIs.
+Adept in software development methodologies like Agile and Scrum.
-🔭 I’m currently working with Node.js, React<br>👯 I’m looking to collaborate on open source MERN projects<br>🌱 I’m currently learning Go<br>💬 Ask me about JavaScript<br>⚡ Fun fact, When I'm not coding, you can find me exploring the great outdoors
+Fun Fact: When I'm not coding, you can find me exploring the great outdoors

 ## 🌐 Socials: